 ( Disponible en anglais seulement )

 Each summer student is paired with a mentor, usually an associate, who helps the student acclimate to the firm environment and helps answer questions.
-Members of the Student Committee and Professional Development Department are also on-hand to help our student through the summer.
+Members of the Student Committee and Professional Resources team are also on-hand to help our students through the summer.

 In addition to the various assignments our student is engaged in, our office offers training in substantive law and other areas.
 Our student is invited and encouraged to attend all student, as well as firm-wide, in-house continuing legal education seminars.
 Highlights of our continuing legal education programming include small claims procedures, drafting pleadings, managing files and a substantive law series.